yekasha/kotiknalune/README.md

 # heya
-yeka here. a wife to [this](https://github.com/shalamowww) awesome dev and an juni ios dev myself
+yeka here. a wife to [this](https://github.com/shalamowww) awesome dev and a juni-ios-dev myself

 - working on a an indie app
 - learning SwiftUI